 Starting to Iron

-Before you start to iron it is a good idea to sort your ironing into fabric categories and iron the items needing a cool iron first.
+Before you start to iron, it is a good idea to sort your ironing into fabric categories and iron the items that need a cool iron first.
 This puts less strain on the iron as you can raise the temperature from cool to warm and then to hotter settings.
-If you make a mistake and iron hotter temperatures first, always wait 5-10 minutes for it to cool down before ironing something with a lower temperature.
+If you make a mistake and iron at hotter temperatures first, always wait 5-10 minutes for it to cool down before ironing something at a lower temperature.

 Make sure your iron is clean and have a presser cloth ready for delicate fabrics.
 If your iron looks marked or dirty, read my article on how to clean an iron.
 The last thing you want to do is to put dirty marks on your garments.

 PRESSING CLOTHS - One of the most useful items for ironing is a pressing cloth.
-These cotton cloths can be purchased or alternatively, use a simple piece of scrap cotton you have at home.
+These cotton cloths can be purchased, or alternatively, use a simple piece of scrap cotton you have at home.
 Putting a pressing cloth between the garment and the iron can prevent scorch marks and protect delicate clothing.
-Some fabrics become shiny when ironed and this can help alleviate this problem.
+Some fabrics show shine marks when ironed, and this can help alleviate this problem.

-Clothing labels and laundry symbols have iron symbols and these are an essential guide to your choice of ironing temperature.
+Clothing labels have laundry symbols which include iron symbols, and these are an essential guide to your choice of ironing temperature.
 You do not want to spoil a garment by ironing without checking for this important symbol.